How Ranges Operate, RSOs and Range Maps

 You must bring your own targets (and target stands unless using a KD frame), hydration, sunscreen, bug spray, ear and eye protection, etc. Always check the club calendar for any last minute changes before coming to the range.
 Our digital assistant provides a brief overview of range operations.

-How the Club Calendar Works: The Marines notify the QSC which ranges we have available on the Sunday preceding the upcoming weekend (as ranges are back-to-back, or due to logging, maintenance, hunting, etc., a "conflict" could cause a range closure).
-QSC notifies our Range Safety Officers which ranges are available and the RSOs sign up to open a range (remember that we need 3 RSOs to open a range).
+How the Club Calendar Works: The Marines only notify the QSC of range availability the Sunday prior to the coming weekend.
+QSC notifies our Range Safety Officers (RSOs) which ranges are available and the RSOs sign up to open and operate a range (remember, we need 3 RSOs to open each range).
 On Thursday night we finalize the available ranges and place them on the Club's Calendar for the upcoming weekend.
 We understand it's not the most responsive system, but we do follow Marine Corps policies.
+ALWAYS check the club's calendar before coming to the range in case of last minute changes or closures.

 Each range has its own "pace."
-Regardless of the range, the RSO notes for any given day and range are linked from the Calendar.
+Regardless of the range, the RSO notes for the day's sequence are linked from the Calendar.
 Those notes establish the final rules for that day's activities on that particular range.

 RSOs are the Lifeblood of the QSC:

-The backbone of Quantico Shooting Club is a cadre of volunteer Range Safety Officers.
-Our RSOs open ranges for recreational fire, matches.
-Please take the time to thank each RSO for volunteering and giving up their time for your benefit.
+The backbone of Quantico Shooting Club is our cadre of volunteer Range Safety Officers and we need three RSOs to open each range.
+Please take the time to thank your RSOs for volunteering and giving up their time for your benefit.
 RSOs are our lifeblood, if we lose them, we lose the club so please join the RSO ranks.
 Visit our Range Safety section to learn more about becoming an RSO.

 A Google Earth Range Map: